Electric Drives · Lecture 3C

 Basic Circuit Arrangement

-Basic circuit arrangement of a single-phase DC drive
+Basic circuit arrangement of a single-phase DC drive showing armature and field converters, smoothing inductor Lm, and SCR connections

-Figure 1: Basic circuit arrangement of a single-phase DC drive
+Fig. 1 — Basic circuit arrangement of a single-phase DC drive

 Important Components:

-• Smoothing inductor \(L_m\) reduces ripple current to acceptable magnitude
+• Smoothing inductor $L_m$ reduces ripple current to acceptable magnitude

 • Separate converters for armature and field circuits